LogtalkDotOrg/logtalk3/adapters/NOTES.md

 may require use of development versions.
 Most Prolog compilers are moving towards better compatibility with de facto and official standards and thus improved Logtalk compatibility.
-Also, visit the issue tracker on the Logtalk development website and check for any know Prolog compiler bugs that break Logtalk functionality.
+Also, visit the issue tracker on the Logtalk development website and check for any known Prolog compiler bugs that break Logtalk functionality.

 For details on how to integrate Logtalk with specific Prolog compilers, see the files in the `integration` directory of the Logtalk distribution.

-The adapter files may include hacks for missing official and de-facto Prolog standard built-in predicates.
+The adapter files may include hacks for missing official and de facto Prolog standard built-in predicates.
 These hacks aim only to fulfill the minimal requirements of the Logtalk compiler and runtime and are not intended as a full replacement for missing functionality.